thiagorobert/thiagorobert.github.io/_posts/2022-01-03-satellite-tracking.markdown

 </p>

-The satellite data used by Stellarium's satellite plugin is from [CelesTrak](http://celestrak.com), the OG of satellite tracking, lead by [T.S.
+The satellite data used by Stellarium's satellite plugin is from [CelesTrak](http://celestrak.com), the OG of satellite tracking, led by [T.S.
 Kelso](https://twitter.com/TSKelso).
 The site has been up and running as CelesTrack [since March 1998](https://celestrak.com/brief-history.php) and provides current and historical "two-line element set" ([TLE](https://celestrak.com/NORAD/elements/)) data for most satellites in the Satellite Catalog ([SATCAT](https://celestrak.com/satcat/search.php)).